Involuntary Tows –

 In Massachusetts, your car can be towed without your consent under certain circumstances.
 This is called an involuntary tow.

-Police Tow – When your car is ordered towed by the police, for an accident, recovered theft, fire, etc, the owner is required to be notified of the towing and storage rates, as well as the location of the towing company, by registered mail.
-When they are notified, either at the time it’s towed / recovered, or by mail, they are not informed of their rights.
+When your car is ordered towed by the police, for an accident, recovered theft, fire, etc, the owner is required to be notified of the towing and storage rates, as well as the location of the towing company, by registered mail.
+When they are notified, either at the time it’s towed / recovered, or by mail, in most cases, they are not being fully informed of their rights.

 In Mass, you’re protected by the MassRMV and DPU, as well as the Mass General Laws.
 They establish the rules that govern these particular types of tows, storage, and liens.